Chapter Fifty Three

 Right now, they’re examining cheap beaded necklaces with Amaya, trying on this and that, Chloe says, “The girls are quite happy, the sense of freedom one feels here.
 I’m getting auras similar to what I see when we’re at our place in Canada.
 This is not so still, and there are lots of people, but the crowds are at play, not the work hustle of Manhattan.
 Even the people selling things are casual, relaxed.”

-I see Amaya pay for a couple of things, the girls put them around their necks and walk over, Dasha, “Daria ees meeny colors, I haf same color.”
+I see Amaya pay for a couple of items, the girls put them around their necks and walk over, Dasha, “Daria ees meeny colors, I haf same color.”

 She is blinking up at me, I’ve learned it means she expects a response, “The blue matches your beautiful blue eyes, Daria’s is like a brilliant rainbow,” I kiss her cheek, brush her hair back.